coderofsalvation/deployogi/README.md

 Simply by pushing to a remote git-repository.
 Only thing to do once is writing a config-file.
 Thats it!

-Further extension can be done using deployogi hook-scripts (n a similar fashion as git hooks)
+Further extension can be done using deployogi hook-scripts (n a similar fashion as git hooks), because deployogi automatically installs this folder to your githooks-dir:

+    deployogi.d/config             <-- here you can define your project variables, so deployogi can do its magic deployogi.d/10-on.begin
+    deployogi.d/20-on.backup
+    deployogi.d/30-on.begin
+    deployogi.d/40-on.merge
+    deployogi.d/50-on.configure
+    deployogi.d/60-on.generatedocs
+    deployogi.d/70-on.test
+    deployogi.d/80-on.exit

+> NOTE: these files represent triggers which are described in the sequencediagram below.

 Are git hooks not enough?
 =========================